A good night’s sleep is essential to living a superhero life.

 What Is the Work of Pons in the Brain?

-Measuring just under an inch, the pons connects the thinking part of your brain (the cerebrum) to the part of your brain that regulates movement (the cerebellum), thus allowing them to function in sync.
+Measuring just under an inch, the pons connect the thinking part of your brain (the cerebrum) to the part of your brain that regulates movement (the cerebellum), thus allowing them to function in sync.

 What Does the Pons Regulate?